-Here are some advantages of performing VoC:
+Here are 4 advantages of performing VoC:

-1. Better decision making:
+1. Better decision making

 VoC provides better information about customers and their demands.
 Brands will be in a better position to make customer-centric decisions using VoC.

-2. Improves Customer service:
+2. Improves Customer service

 With the help of real customer feedback, it is easier to augment product offerings and marketing strategies.
 When companies are making changes and improvements based on realistic expectations of the customers, it improves customer service.

-3. Encourages Innovation:
+3. Encourages Innovation